-1.0 Soil Amendments – Black Wonder 500 Soil Builder: Natural organic composted barnyard manure with added ingredients to build topsoil.
-Chelated Minor nutrient package for fast absorption, natural nitrogen, phosphorus, potash, soil enzymes to digest organics and minerals to make plant food, humic and folic acids, seaweed extract, moisture holding polymers, root fungi, nitrogen fixing bacteria, vermiculite, shells of lobster and crab, and amino acids.
+1.0 Soil Amendments – Black Wonder 5000 Soil Builder: Natural organic composted barnyard manure with added ingredients to build topsoil.
+Natural soil enzymes to digest organics and minerals to make plant food, humic acids, seaweed extract, moisture holding polymers, root fungi, nitrogen fixing bacteria, vermiculite, shells of lobster and crab, and amino acids.

 1.1 Fertilizer.
 Balanced 18-18-18 with 50% nitrogen from a 3 month slow release source.

 1.2 Lime.
 Dolomitic or calcium as specified by soil test.

 1.3 Aggregates.
 Sand, perlite, vermiculite, expanded slate as specified by soil test.

 1.4 Mulches.
 Aged organic mulch, free from deleterious materials and suitable as a top dressing for plants, selected by owner or architect.
 (See Schedule)

 Stakes: Wooden stakes 2″x2″ x 2″ long.
 Free of knots, holes or defects and pointed on one end.

 Guy Strapping: Soft pliable nylon strapping 1″ wide.

 2.1 Site visit, utility location, planting layout, soil preparation, excavation.
 All areas must be to grades specified by engineer and positive drainage established before landscape work begins.
 Contact ULOCO and otherwise verify all utility, (drainage, water, gas, electrical, phone, cable, fiber-optic, and other locations).
 Notify owner of conflicts with utilities.